Luis Navajas

 Luis Manuel Navajas Ramos (born 17 December 1948) is a Spanish retired prosecutor.
-He served as Lieutenant Attorney of the Supreme Court —second highest position within the Prosecution Ministry— from 2014 to 2020 and acting Attorney General of the State in several occasions.
+He served as Lieutenant Prosecutor of the Supreme Court—second highest position within the Prosecution Ministry—from 2014 to 2020 and acting Prosecutor General of the State in several occasions.

 Career

 He graduated in law, became professor between 1987 and 2003 of Crime Law at Basque Institute of Criminology and entered the judicial career in 1976.
 He was prosecutor of the Provincial Court of Guipúzcoa between 1987 and 2003.
 He became famous for his report that bears his name and that investigated some corrupt plots in the Intxarrurrondo barracks of the Guardia Civil and in which General Enrique Rodríguez was involved.
 Galindo The cause was shelved and received many criticisms of the environment of the fight against ETA.

 Supreme Court Prosecutor

-In 2003 he was appointed prosecutor of the Criminal Chamber of the Supreme Court and he was appointed Lieutenant Attorney of the same court on 31 October 2014.
-As a lieutenant attorney of the Supreme Court, he requested the dismissal of the case against Judge Baltasar Garzón for having declared competent to investigate Francoist Spain, in spite of the pact of forgetting.
+In 2003 he was appointed prosecutor of the Criminal Chamber of the Supreme Court and he was appointed Lieutenant Prosecutor of the same court on 31 October 2014.
+As a lieutenant prosecutor of the Supreme Court, he requested the dismissal of the case against Judge Baltasar Garzón for having declared competent to investigate Francoist Spain, in spite of the pact of forgetting.